martstr/mp-spdz-tutorial/README.md

 ```
 Save the file, and return to your terminal and go to the MP-SPDZ root folder.
 This time, you might want to open three terminal windows side-by-side.

 In one of the terminals, type `./compile.py ball`.
 For the sake of variation variation, we won't use the MASCOT protocol anymore.
 Instead, we'll use [ATLAS](https://eprint.iacr.org/2021/833).
 To use ATLAS, we must assume semi-honest adversaries and an honest majority.
+There might be some warnings, but we can safely ignore those.

+The protocol will transmit data between the instances, and we want to do it in a secure way.
+Therefore, we must set up certificates.
+Fortunately, this is a one-command process.
+In the terminal, type `Scripts/setup-ssl-sh 3`.
+If you want to run more than 3 instances, replace 3 with the number of your choice.

 In the three terminals, run respectively
 ```bash